-7. BIODIVERSITY REPORT
+12. BIODIVERSITY REPORT FOR APPROVAL

-7.1 AM Jones presented the Biodiversity Report which addressed North Wales Fire and Rescue Authority's (the Authority's) compliance with section 6 of the Environment (Wales) Act 2016.
-It also provided information on proposed future planning and reporting of actions by the Authority in relation to improving biodiversity within its estate.
+- 12.1 Tim Christensen, Environment and Climate Change Manager, presented the Biodiversity Report.
+This report addressed the Authority's compliance with section 6 of the Environment (Wales) Act 2016.
+It also provided information on proposed future planning and reporting of actions by the Authority in relation to improving biodiversity within its estate. - 12.2 It was noted that this report had previously been presented before the Executive Panel.

-(i) approve the contents of the Biodiversity Report and Action Plan 2022, to be incorporated into a publication on the Authority's website before the end of December 2022.
+(i) approve the contents of the Biodiversity Report and Action Plan 2022.